 What is the Guardianship or Conservatorship Process?

-The process of becoming a guardian or conservator isn’t as simple as deciding that you want to manage your loved one’s affairs and then doing so.
+The process of becoming a guardian or conservator isn’t as simple as deciding that you want to manage a loved one’s affairs and then doing so.
 Beginning this legal relationship involves the court and paperwork.
 It calls for a thorough vetting of the elderly individual’s level of capacity.

 These steps are for the benefit of the person with diminished capacity since guardianships and conservatorships will strip them of certain fundamental rights and control.
 However, the process can be complicated.